ramzibou0735/aerial-autonomy-stack/supplementary/WSL.md

 # Pre-installation for WSL builds

 ## Install WSL

 The [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) lets developers install a Linux distribution (such as Ubuntu, OpenSUSE, Kali, Debian, Arch Linux, etc) and use Linux applications, utilities, and Bash command-line tools directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.

 > [!NOTE]
-> You must be running Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11 to use the commands below.
-If you are on earlier versions please see [the manual install page](https://learn.microsoft.com/en-us/windows/wsl/install-manual).
+> These instructions are for Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11.
+For earlier versions, please see the manual [install page](https://learn.microsoft.com/en-us/windows/wsl/install-manual).

 - From PowerShell, check available Linux distributions `wsl --list --online`
 - Install "Ubuntu-22.04" `wsl --install -d Ubuntu-22.04`